simonflood/ood-documentation/source/customizations.rst

 -------------------------------

-Administrators can now customize what widgets appear on the dashboard and how they're layed out on the page.
+Administrators can now customize what widgets appear on the dashboard and how they're laid out on the page.

 In it's simplest form this feature allows for a rearrangement of existing widgets.
 As of 2.1 the existing widgets are: